CORONAVIRUS RESPOSE UPDATES FOR RESIDENTS

 - We will be eliminating triple bed options for the meantime.
 Students living in triple bed options will be charged the double rate.
-If we are permitted to increase density for winter quarter or spring quarter, students in double-occupancy rooms could receive a third roommate if they are in a unit that was designed to be a triple.
+If we are permitted to increase density, students in double-occupancy rooms could receive a third roommate if they are in a unit that was designed to be a triple.
 The student will then be charged the triple rate.

-- This may result in a significant waitlist, based on current applications.
+- For 2021-2022, this may result in a significant waitlist, based on current applications.

 For the duration of their cohabitation, roommates are considered household members from a public health perspective.